daronphang/programming-resources/cloud-computing/AWS/services/security/IAM.md

 ## IAM roles

 An IAM role is an identity that you can assume to gain **temporary access** to permissions.
-Before an IAM user, application or service can assume an IAM role, they must be granted permissions to switch to the role.
+Before an **IAM user, application or service can assume an IAM role**, they must be granted permissions to switch to the role.

 When someone assumes an IAM role, they abandon all previous permissions they had under a previous role, and assume new permissions of the new role.

+**Never enter IAM access ID and access keys into EC2 instance**.
+Instead, use IAM roles to provide EC2 with credentials.

 ## Mutli-factor authentication (MFA)

 In IAM, MFA provides an extra layer of security for your AWS account.
+MFA device options include Google Authenticator, Authy, YubiKey Fob

 ### Elements